-Wellness Wednesdays: We offer Wellness programs every 1st and 3rd Wednesday at lunchtime!
+Wellness Wednesdays: We offer Wellness programs on Wednesday at lunchtime!

 There will be two free sessions beginning at 12:30pm and 1:00pm.
 No reservation necessary, all are welcome.

 Directed by Keiichi Hara